Swollen Legs: 8 Tips for Faster Relief

 1. Put your feet up.

-The use of comfortable and ventilated footwear can reduce the recurrence of swelling.
-Therefore, instead of wearing heels and tight shoes, opt for flat shoes, the best option for daily use.
+Wearing comfortable, ventilated shoes can reduce the appearance of swollen legs.
+Therefore, instead of wearing high heels and tight shoes, it’s best to opt for flat shoes of the appropriate size.

 Drinking between 6 and 8 glasses of water a day can reduce the risk of inflammatory imbalances that produce discomfort in the lower extremities.
 Drinking water stimulates lymphatic drainage and proper elimination of fluids retained in tissues.

 One of the best natural ways to relieve swollen legs is with cold water.
 In fact, the lower temperature stimulates blood flow and helps prevent conditions such as varicose veins.
 In addition, it relaxes the muscles and reduces pain.